freetoolsone/.github/profile/README.md

 **Here are some Best Self-hosted Business Software Tools, Free web tools you can use and host for free:**

-🙋‍♀️ A short introduction - what is your organization all about?
-🌈 Contribution guidelines - how can the community get involved?
-👩‍💻 Useful resources - where can the community find your docs?
-Is there anything else the community should know?
-🍿 Fun facts - what does your team eat for breakfast?
-🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
--->

-# Awesome-Selfhosted

 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome) [![](https://img.shields.io/travis/awesome-selfhosted/awesome-selfhosted/master?label=link%20checks)](https://github.com/awesome-selfhosted/awesome-selfhosted/issues/2266)